Jumeirah Garden City

 The master plan of Jumeirah Garden City refers to the re-development of a 9000000 sqm land area, conceptualized to be a part of the 2015 strategic plan for Dubai.
 The development consists of 12 districts with an envision built up area of 14000000 sqm.
 The Jumeirah Garden City aims to cater to a population of 50,000 to 60,000 residents.
 The project will cost approximately Dh350 billion (approx. $95bn).

-The announcement of the project coincided with the global financial crisis, and the construction of the project was put on hold due to global financial crisis.
+The announcement of the project coincided with the Great Recession, and the construction of the project was put on hold due to the recession.

 Development

 Jumeirah Garden City will be built over a period of 12 years, across an area north of Sheikh Zayed Road between Diyafa Street and Safa Park.
 Meraas Development has commissioned architect Adrian Smith of Adrian Smith + Gordon Gill Architecture to design four new projects as part of the Jumeirah Garden master plan.

-The development will redefine living standards of the people living in neighborhoods of Dubai.
+The development will improve living standards of some people living in neighborhoods of Dubai.
 The project will comprise seven distinct areas, taking up approximately 110000000 sqft of land, including the self reclaimed artificial islands.
 One section will host Dubai Park, which will be half the size of Safa Park.
 Phase one of Jumeirah Gardens will cover around 820000 sqm.